 Episodic memory

 Episodic memory, as the name suggest is aobut episodes or events and, instead of semantic memory, it saves information about time and space.
-There are different types of methods in which I can recoll information: there is free recalled, forced recalled, and cued recall.
-Free recall is based on recalling items that you are asked to memorize in any particular order, while forced recall is based on repeating the itemns in the sequence that was presentend at the beginning and by so it is harderd to compute, on the other hand cued recall is based on suggestion or hints that helps us faciliatating the items.
+Episodic memory is error prone, this is because when we want to access the gist of past experience we omits the details and usually later we add non-existing details.
+There are different types of methods in which I can recoll information: there is free recalled, serialrecalled, and cued recall.
+Our system is not made to reproduce exaclty what we have seen or heared.
+Free recall is based on recalling items that you are asked to memorize in any particular order, while serial recall is based on repeating the itemns in the sequence that was presentend at the beginning and by so it is harderd to compute, on the other hand cued recall is based on suggestion or hints that helps us faciliatating the items.

-Recognition instead is of two types: yes-no recogntion and x recogntion.
+Recognition instead is of two types: yes-no recogntion and forced choice recogntion.
 In yes-no recognition you are asked to tell if one item was or was not in the list while on forced recogntion you have to select which among two itemsn was in the list.

-Recogniton is also influenced by recollection (when you know eaxaclty that the item was in the list, you remember not only it but also others inforamtion like location on the first or second colum) while familiairy you remember it.
+Recogniton is also influenced by recollection (when you know eaxaclty that the item was in the list, you remember not only it but also others inforamtion like location on the first or second colum) while familiairy you are not 100% sure that that word was there.

+The limiaitions are that “item” reuquire a more precise defintion while there are more brain mechanism involve in recogntion memory.

 Problem solving